macmade/XSDocgen/README.md

 About
 -----

-An Apple-like documentation generator based on HeaderDoc.
+An Apple-like documentation generator for C, C++ and Objective-C based on HeaderDoc.

 Example documentation
 ---------------------